learn-co-curriculum/python-p3-running-python-code/README.md

 `test_app_py_exists()`, but in this case `pytest` is calling all `test` functions for you.

-Clear out the code in `app.py` to start from scratch so we can try getting these tests to pass.
+Delete the file `app.py` to start from scratch so we can try getting these tests to pass.

 To run the tests, you will simply run `pytest` from inside of your